The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows

-Figure~\ref{macronova} shows the allowed parameter range $(f, M_{\rm ej})$ again based on the observed upper limit of $R>$23.7 at 0.96 days for any afterglow that followed GRB 050509B.
+Figure~\ref{macronova} shows the allowed parameter range $(f, M_{\rm ej})$ again based on the observed upper limit of $R>$23.7 at 0.96 days for any optical transient that followed GRB 050509B.
 For $f=3\,\times\,10^{-4}$, as it follows from the calculations given in K05 (their equation 43), the ejected mass cannot have been larger than about 0.002 $M_\odot$.
-This constraint on $M_{\rm ej}$ is still in the lower range of the results obtained by numerical studies of neutron star mergers \citep[cf. ][]{OJM2007}.
+This constraint on $M_{\rm ej}$ is still in the lower range of the results obtained by numerical studies of neutron star mergers \citep{OJM2007}.

 Recently, \cite{Kocevski070724A} also published an analysis on the mini-SN model, using deep upper limits on the afterglow of GRB 070724A which set limits on different parameter combinations than in our case.
 We caution though that the discovery of the very reddened afterglow of this event \citep{Berger070724A}, for which we find $\AV\approx0.9$ mag (Appendix \kref{AppA}), implies that the upper limits presented by \cite{Kocevski070724A} are much less constraining than presented by those authors.
 Also, the peculiar late-rising optical transient associated with GRB 080503 was initially suspected to be a mini-SN, but this was later ruled out by contemporary X-ray observations \citep{Perley080503}.